Writing platform-specific features

 The BlackBerry 10 Native SDK includes low-level libraries, such as the BlackBerry Platform Services (BPS) Library and Screen Graphics Subsystem Library, that provide fundamental UI functions that allow you to draw on the screen.
 You can also use Cascades, which provides a high-level UI framework with a lot of flexibility and built-in UI controls.
 Several Qt libraries are also available for you to use; see Library support for the full list.

 BlackBerry 10 also supports OpenGL ES.
 To use OpenGL ES in your apps, first initialize the underlying EGL library that sits between OpenGL and the hardware of the BlackBerry 10 device.
-The Create an OpenGL window and Create a basic 3-D application tutorials show you how to draw something on the screen.
+Tutorial: Create an OpenGL window in C and Tutorial: Create a basic 3-D app in C show you how to draw something on the screen.
 To learn more about using OpenGL ES, see OpenGL ES.

 If you want to use OpenGL ES in your apps, you should take a look at the Glview Library as well.
 This library includes functions that make it simpler to work with OpenGL ES.